Windows Shares (SMB)

 To configure share owner, user and group permissions for the dataset Access Control List (ACL), use the Edit Filesystem ACL option.
 This modifies the ACL entry for the SMB share the path (defined in Path) at the dataset level.
 To customize permissions, add Access Control Entries (ACEs) for users or groups.

-To access the dataset (filesystem) permissions, either click the «span class=“material-icons”>security> Edit Filesystem ACL icon on the share row to open the Edit ACL screen for the dataset the share uses.
-You can also go to Datasets, select the dataset the share uses (same name as the share), then click Edit on the Permissions widget to open the Edit ACL screen.
+To access the dataset (filesystem) permissions, click on the more_vert dropdown list to the right of each share then on Edit Filesystem ACL to open the Edit ACL screen for the dataset associated with the share.
+You can also go to Datasets, select the dataset (same name as the share), then click Edit on the Permissions widget to open the Edit ACL screen.

 Samba Authentication selected by default when SMB share users are created or added to TrueNAS manually or through a directory service, and these users are automatically added to the builtin-users group.
 Users in this group can add or modify files and directories in the share.